Mathland: Concept

-Standard Arithmetic
+Standard arithmetic

 MathLand does not teach standard arithmetic algorithms, including carrying and borrowing.
 Such methods familiar to adults are absent from the curriculum, and so would need to be supplemented if desired.
 The standard method for multi-digit multiplication is not presented until 6th grade, and then only as an example of how it is error-prone.
-Instead a Russian peasants' algorithm for calculating 13 x 18 = 234 is favored.
+Instead a Russian peasants' algorithm for calculating 13 × 18 = 234 is favored.
 By cutting and pasting various strips of paper, it can be solved by simply using 3 divisions, 3 multiplications, a cancellation, and an addition of three numbers.

 Sixth graders are asked to solve following problem:

 "I just checked out a library book that is 1,344 pages long!
 The book is due in 3 weeks.
 How many pages will I need to read a day to finish the book in time?"

 Long division is not used to divide 1,344 by 21.
 Instead, the curriculum guide explains that "division in MathLand is not a separate operation to master, but rather a combination of successive approximations, multiplication, adding up and subtracting back, all held together with the students' own number sense."